mzero/amidiminder/USER-GUIDE.md

 rules.
 This will work if even if you used other software (such as `aconnect` or a DAW) to make the connection.

-If you reload the profile, or tell `amidiminder` to reset, then the observed rules are dropped, and the rules of the loaded profile are used to make connections.
+If you reload the profile, or tell `midiminder` to reset, then the observed rules are dropped, and the rules of the loaded profile are used to make connections.